mooseyscountrygarden.com » garden activities« Welcome To My Garden | Garden Arches »

 Salvia HorminumSalvia Horminum...

-This annual is sometimes known in seed cataligues as annual clary sage, which is a pity as it is nothing like the clary sage that I grow.
+This annual Salvia is sometimes known in seed catalogues as annual clary sage, which is a pity as it is nothing like the clary sage that I grow.
 There are three colours - white, pink and deep blue.

 CosmosCosmos...

-The feathery leaves and delicate daisy flowers of Cosmos are some of my favourite annuals in the garden.
+The feathery leaves and delicate daisy flowers of Cosmos make them a favourite annual in the garden.
 I always look forward to the late summer days when they are at their flowering peak.

 Orange CosmosOrange Cosmos...